NURSING 4410A - Honours Nursing Research Project PT CN

 General Course Information

-Course Code NURSING 4410A Course Honours Nursing Research Project PT CN Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Contact Up to 24 hours per week (based on full-time study load) Available for Study Abroad and Exchange Corequisites NURSING 4300, NURSING 4301 Course Description This course is designed to allow students to work with a supervisor to identify a suitable research question, conduct a literature review and prepare a research proposal for submission to the appropriate ethics committee.
+Course Code NURSING 4410A Course Honours Nursing Research Project PT CN Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Contact Up to 24 hours per week (based on full-time study load) Available for Study Abroad and Exchange Corequisites NURSING 4300, NURSING 4301 Course Description This course is designed to allow students to work with a supervisor to identify a suitable research question, conduct a literature review and prepare a research proposal for submission to the appropriate ethics committee.
 Students will then continue to work with a supervisor to conduct the research study proposed present their findings in a School of Nursing seminar and in a paper suitable for publication.

 Course Coordinator: Associate Professor Judy Magarey